 A 2.0L gasoline engine runs the Innova J, capable of 136 hp and 183 Nm of torque mated to a 5-speed manual transmission.
 It is aided by ABS that can be crucial during spontaneous road situations.

 Just when you thought those are more than enough, you can also get a pickup truck from Toyota in this price point.
-The Hilux J 4x2 MT is the only variant available under 1-million, but it has enough features to get you going.
+The Hilux J 4x2 MT and C&C 4x2 MT are the only variants available under 1-million, but have enough features to get you going.

 Roaring under the hood is a 2.4L diesel engine with 147 hp and 343 Nm of torque, attached to a 5-speed manual transmission.